 This interdisciplinary MSc programme is for students who are passionate about early life, mass extinctions, macroevolution and fossil preservation.
-It bridges the biology-geology divide and will provide you with a strong foundation for independent research to PhD level or for a career in museum curation, science education, management or the media.
+It bridges the biology-geology divide and will provide you with a strong foundation for independent research to PhD level or for a career in museum curation, science education, science policy, management or the media.
 To find out more about the course structure or to apply please click here or to watch short videos about the course please click below.

 You will join Bristol’s palaeobiology research group and engage in current debates in evolutionary biology, systematics and palaeobiology.
 You will learn how to analyse problems quantitatively and design experimental approaches to resolving questions in macroevolution and the study of ancient organisms.